-I am sure that you never imagined that you would one day become the primary caregiver for a parent with Alzheimer's Disease.
+I am sure you never imagined that you would one day become the primary caregiver for a parent with Alzheimer's Disease.
 Your days are jam packed with doctor's appointments and personal care tasks.
 You've found that taking a parent with Alzheimer's on an outing can be challenging; perhaps you've given up.
 You've both become a little lonely and isolated.
 This bleak scenario doesn't have to be your reality.
-A fun, innovative outlet for alzheimer's patients and their caregivers is popping up all over the country (& world!)...The Alzheimer's Cafe.
+A fun, innovative outlet for Alzheimer's patients and their caregivers is popping up all over the country (& world!)......The Alzheimer's Cafe.

 The Alzheimer's Cafe movement started in the Netherlands in 1997 and has quickly been gaining popularity in Europe, the US and Canada.
 Today, more than 200 cafes exist across Europe.
-The first US cafe event was held in 2008 at the College of Santa Fe, New Mexico.
+The first US cafe event was held at the College of Santa Fe, New Mexico.
 Elsewhere, the cafes thrive in museums, adult day care centers, worship centers, and hospitals throughout many states, including California, New Mexico, New Hampshire, New York, Oregon, Tennessee, and Washington.

 What is the Alzheimer's Cafe?